mpark/wg21/MANUAL.md

 By default, a table of contents is generated.
 For an example, see the [table of contents](#toctitle) of this document.

+In HTML output, the table of contents becomes a navigation sidebar on wide screens and is available from the document header on narrower screens.

 ### Metadata: `toc`

 To disable the table of contents entirely, set the `toc` metadata to `false`.